McDonald75/phase-3-python-project/README.md

 allow assignment of fitnesplans to members allow the following search reports - plans/members/trainer by name, all members under a specific trainer/fitnessplan, all trainers facilitating a specific plan

-python cli.py --help
+to start, navigate to app and run : python cli.py --help

+expected output
 Usage: cli.py [OPTIONS] COMMAND [ARGS]...

   Fitness App CLI